 The trucking industry lost some of its glamour when the Motor Carrier Act of 1980 partially deregulated the industry.
-This led to a disruptive increase in the number of trucking companies.
+This led to a disruptive increase in the number of trucking companies, including the Truck Repair services.
 By 2006, over twenty-six million trucks hauled approximately nine billion tons of freight across the United States.

 So, there it is, a brief history of some of the most important cogs in the machine that is American business.
 Without trucks and truck drivers, Americans would be sitting on earth, in the dark, with no way of reading the weekly blog from the ITEA.

 The ITEA salutes you Mr. Truck Driver and all you do to support the economy.
 And we will continue to assist you in understanding the complex truck laws so that you can stay safe and operate more efficiently.